What is a high-risk pregnancy?

 If you have a pre-existing medical condition or genetic disorder, it is important that you see a maternal-fetal medicine specialist who can provide help and support throughout your pregnancy.

-At the Westminster Maternity Unit, our leading obstetricians and fetal medicine specialists provide the highest level of care throughout your pregnancy journey.
+At Westminster Maternity Suite, our leading obstetricians and fetal medicine specialists provide the highest level of care throughout your pregnancy journey.